elfgodd/Java-Programming-Masterclass/README.md

 8. Click save it will download and IntelliCode models
 9. Click on RUN
 10. Open the Console and see the output

+### 4. Primitive Types

+The eight primitive data types in Java are boolean, byte, char, short, int, long, float and double.
+Consider these types as the building blocks of data manipulation.